A11isonD/Chocolate_bar_ratings_2022_data_exploration/README.md

 # Chocolate Bar and Coffee Analytics

 This project explores rating trends for various chocolate bars based on their ingredients, percent cocoa, flavor profiles, bean origin, and manufacturer.
-Since there is some overlap in growing regions for coffee and cocoa, I also included an analysis of a coffee ratings dataset.
-The project overall demonstrates the processes of data cleaning, exploratory data analysis, and visualization in Python, as well as database creation and queries with SQL.
+Since there is some overlap in growing regions for coffee and cocoa, I also included an analysis of a coffee ratings dataset, as well as an exploration of countries that produce both.
+The project overall demonstrates the processes of data cleaning, exploratory data analysis, and visualization in Python, and database creation and queries with SQL.

 ## Data Sources